MLGBEESTMODE/hxpixel-bazaar-flipper/README.md

 5
 buy price

-6
+6 volume is the average amount of times the item has ben sold or bought, it will take whatever number was lower, and divided to an hourly basis

+7
 competetivness is the amount of times the top sell and the top buy orders change, so how competitive the market for that item is this metric is partly flawed becuse the api gets only refreshed every 0.6sec and players are hella fast, so its recommended to wait atleast 20mins to be able to trust that metric

-7
+8
 P/C is the potential profit divided by competitivness, this metric is theroticly the best metric to decide what items to pick for flipping

-8
+Extra information:

 total daily profit

-9
 5% of hourly profit estimate for currently showed items, is to give a relativly conservativ estamite on how much money you could make if you dident have any limit on how much money you have for flipping

-10
 estimated value of all market transaction, is just a gimmic

-11
 and the amount of times it runs for

 also you can press enter to close the program, wich is for people who run the program in there console

-btw i dont think this program could help people ate flipping ate all, i dont know what to tell ya
+btw i dont think this program could help people ate making money when flipping, i dont know what to tell ya